sdutta-41/sdutta-41.github.io/_pages/about.md

 social: true
 ---

 Hello!
 I am a PhD candidate at the Department of English, University of Miami.
-My research interest lies in contemporary American immigrant writing, critical race and ethnic studies, digital humanities, and multimodal pedagogies.
+My research interest lies in <span style="color:green;">contemporary American immigrant writing, critical race and ethnic studies, digital humanities, and multimodal pedagogies</span>.

 My dissertation titled, *Transcultural Mobilities and Narratives of School Space in Contemporary U.S. Immigrant Literature*, analyzes post-911 contemporary novels to rethink the conceptual meaning and impact of what it means to understand the institutionalization of diversity within spaces of lower and higher education.
 I examine how the rhetoric of diversity and multiculturalism poses structural limitations on the transcultural mobilities of non-white subjects in US schools, colleges and universities.
 For more information on my teaching and research, please see my [blog](blog/){:target="\_blank"}.